 You’ll often hear the phrase “your home is your biggest investment” given as a reason to protect the value of your home.
 Throw in your personal belongings and financial wellbeing, and you’ll see why property insurance is so important.

 Property insurance is designed to cover your house, structures and add-ons to your property, and your personal belongings in the case of damage, helping with the costs associated with repair, rebuilding, replacing, and more.
 If you lose your home and its contents, property insurance can cover your living expenses until you have suitable replacements.
 It can also cover you in the case that someone else is injured or suffers loss of property because of your actions.

-Property insurance can be applied to a home, a condo, a rental unit, and can even to the damage of other people’s homes or property.
+Property insurance can be applied to a home, a condo, a rental unit, and can even be applied to the damage of other people’s homes or property.

 While home and property insurance is not required by law in Ontario - unlike auto insurance - it is still important to have and often unavoidable as lenders will often require it as a condition for acquiring a home loan.